The Unspoken Threat Nobody Wants to Acknowledge

 The solution sounds deceptively simple because it is: interrupt prolonged sitting with brief movement.

-The optimal protocol from the research: stand up and move for 2-3 minutes every hour [1].
+The protocol supported by movement research: stand up and move for 2-3 minutes every hour.
 Not every eight hours.
 Not once a day.
 Hourly.
 This frequency matches the physiological cycles of glucose delivery and waste clearance in the brain.
 Each 2-3 minute break doesn’t need to be intense – a walk around the office, standing while thinking through a problem, gentle stretching.
 The mechanism isn’t cardiovascular.
-It’s about metabolic restoration at the cellular level.
+It’s about restoring distributed BDNF release and cerebral blood flow cycling throughout the workday.

 The pattern matters more than perfection.
 Someone who takes 2-3 minute breaks every 90 minutes shows better cognitive outcomes than someone who sits for three hours then exercises intensely.
 The brain doesn’t care that you’re going to exercise later – it needs consistent oxygenation now.